stlucasgarcia/brasilapi-ex/README.md

 - `timeout` - Request timeout in milliseconds (default: 30,000)
 - `retry_attempts` - Number of retry attempts for failed requests (default: 3)
 - `req_options` - Additional options passed to the Req HTTP client (default: [])

+## Roadmap to v1.0.0

+I am working towards a stable 1.0.0 release with improved consistency and comprehensive API coverage.
+Here's what's planned:

+### 🔧 API Consistency & Naming

+- **Standardize English naming patterns**: All module names, function names, and public APIs will use consistent English naming while preserving Portuguese field names from the original BrasilAPI responses in documentation for reference
+- **Normalize function naming**: Migrate from `get_all_{resource}()` pattern to `get_{resources}()` pattern for better consistency:
+  - `get_all_banks()` → `get_banks()`
+  - `get_all_rates()` → `get_rates()`
+  - Similar patterns across all resource types

+### 🚀 Complete API Coverage

+Implement all remaining BrasilAPI endpoints to provide comprehensive access to Brazilian data:

+### 📚 Enhanced Documentation

+- Complete API documentation with Portuguese field references
+- Comprehensive examples for all endpoints

+Contributions welcome!

 ## Contributing